AltcoinCoop/vcoin-project.github.io/organisation/roles/index.md

 # Roles and functions in the VCoin community

 There are no roles, there are no functions.
-There is only a downloadable peer-to-peer cryptocurrency application and the *de facto* user/special interest group formed by those who opt to run the app or interact with the blockchain.
+There is only a downloadable peer-to-peer cryptocurrency application. and the user/special interest group formed by those who opt to run the app or interact with the blockchain.
 Within that group, several conceptual divisions can be identified.

 ## Miners, mining